Our goal is to prepare you to make a difference in your future career.

 Knowledge and skills

-We also provide opportunities for students to broaden their experience and professional skills in preparation to excel early in their chosen career.
+During your studies you have ample opportunity to gain experience studying, working, or conducting research at an organisation or institution.
+This experience is highly valued within international organisations.
 Many of our students choose to do an internship during their study.
 Internships are a great way to gain invaluable first-hand experience in your area of interest before you decide on making it a career.
-Our students have done internships at, among others: